Skip to main content

 Even small amounts of FOG stick to sewer pipes and accumulate over time, restricting or blocking the flow of sewage.
 A sewer backup can overflow into streets and into homes, creating public health hazards and potentially damaging properties, the environment and local waterways.

-FOG shouldn’t be thrown in the trash.
-Because Placer County uses the One Big Bin approach to trash and recycling, all waste – including things that can be recycled – goes into a single bin.
-Adding FOG to the bin could inadvertently contaminate valuable recyclable materials.
+FOG shouldn’t be thrown directly into the trash.
+Because Placer County uses the One Big Bin approach to trash and recycling, all waste—including recyclable materials—goes into a single bin.
+Adding FOG could contaminate recyclables.
+Save your pipes by properly disposing of FOG and using a sink strainer to catch food items.

 FOG Disposal Options